 The Drug-Nutrient Interactions table may not include every possible interaction.
 Taking medicines with meals, on an empty stomach, or with alcohol may influence their effects.
 For details, refer to the manufacturers’ package information as these are not covered in this table.
 If you take medications, always discuss the potential risks and benefits of adding a supplement with your doctor or pharmacist.

-Longer-term use (over four weeks) or intake of amounts higher than those recommended can cause nausea, vomiting, insomnia, restlessness, vertigo, tremors, and seizures.14 Thujone-containing oil or alcoholic beverages (absinthe) made with the oil is strictly inadvisable—the oil is addictive and may cause brain damage, seizures, and even death.15 Short-term use (two to four weeks) of a wormwood tea or tincture has not resulted in any reports of significant side effects.
-One study found there were no side effects when using less than 1 ml tincture three times per day for as long as nine months to promote digestive function.16 Nevertheless, consult with a healthcare professional knowledgeable in herbal medicine before taking wormwood.
-Wormwood is not recommended during pregnancy and breast-feeding.17
+Longer-term use (over four weeks) or intake of amounts higher than those recommended can cause nausea, vomiting, insomnia, restlessness, vertigo, tremors, and seizures.15 Thujone-containing oil or alcoholic beverages (absinthe) made with the oil is strictly inadvisable—the oil is addictive and may cause brain damage, seizures, and even death.16 Short-term use (two to four weeks) of a wormwood tea or tincture has not resulted in any reports of significant side effects.
+One study found there were no side effects when using less than 1 ml tincture three times per day for as long as nine months to promote digestive function.17 Nevertheless, consult with a healthcare professional knowledgeable in herbal medicine before taking wormwood.
+Wormwood is not recommended during pregnancy and breast-feeding.18

-7. Westphal J, Hörning M, Leonhardt K. Phytotherapy in functional abdominal complaints: Results of a clinical study with a preparation of several plants.
-Phytomedicine 1996;2:285–91.
+8. Westphal J, Hörning M, Leonhardt K. Phytotherapy in functional upper abdominal complaints.
+Results of a clinical study with a preparation of several plants.
+Phytomedicine 1996;2:285-91.

 How this information was developed to help you make better health decisions.